-27. Press Image / Import fMRI.
+- 27. Go to menu Condition and select condition EEGfMRI_rest_auditorysim_av2.fsg (or just press small right arrow in left top corner to switch condition again. - 28.
+Press Image / Import fMRI.
 Change filter to ANALYZE/NIfTI files and select sound vs silence.nii file.
 On the next dialog box uncheck Load negative values, set Degrees of Freedom to 59 and statistical threshold to 0.001.
 The voxel value threshold will adjust automatically.
 Press OK.

-28. Press Shift-A to turn off the atlas.
+29. Press Shift-A to turn off the atlas.
 Note that dipoles are not matched perfectly with fMRI results, however they indicate the same region.
 In the button row above the Global Field Power section (top center part of the window) press the Weight by Image button.
 Again, press the All Fit button and the Start Fit button.
 Turn the brain atlas off again (Shift-A) and note that both sources are now located in the superior temporal lobe.